The End Ecocide on Earth initiative

 around the world.
 This means that ecocide is an international crime which can be enforced

-We continue our diplomatic and legal work, now working in close association with our Associate Groups, Stop Ecocide and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.
+We continue our work in close association with our Associate Groups, Stop Ecocide and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.

 In December 2019 two sovereign states Vanuatu and the Maldives officially called for the consideration of this crime at the international level.